DongChuanming/MSEP/README.md

 data=data_grouping_by_status(corrected_annotation)

 ```
 it takes the annotation result (read from jsonl file) and returns a list containing a list of sentences for each status.
-In the out list, the medical status' sentence lists are listed in this order : [indifference, absence, presence, former]
+In the output list, the lists of sentences are ordered according to the medical status, following this order : [indifference, absence, presence, former]

 Then, we split, for each status, the sentences into n equal sets, n = the number of sessions of your cross validation process